wallacegsouza/templates/README.md

 ### Prerequisites

-In order to generate a Java project form one of ours templates you need to install the following softwares:
+In order to generate a Java project from one of this templates you need to install the following softwares:

 * [Git](INSTALL.GIT.md) - Version Control System
 * [SDKMAN](http://sdkman.io/install.html) - Software Development Kit Manager